Summer Institute Information

 We are excited that you are attending the Harvey Mudd College Summer Institute (SI).
 The Office of Institutional Diversity (OID) is currently preparing for your arrival.
 We hope that this information helps in planning your transition to Harvey Mudd campus life.
-Look for our upcoming friend invite and join the Harvey Mudd SI Facebook page to get to know your SI staff and fellow SIers.
-We look forward to your arrival on Thursday, July 31!
+We look forward to your arrival on Sunday, Aug.
+12!

 Opening day Picnic and Family Orientation

 The Opening Day Picnic will be held in the living room located in the Joseph B. Platt Campus Center at noon.
 We have already reserved your seat for the luncheon.
 If your family will be attending the picnic, you can indicate the number of guests on the SI Arrival Form.
 After lunch, we invite your family to attend a brief orientation session in the living room.
 At the same time, you will have your first meeting with the Summer Institute mentors in Atwood Dorm.

 Are there any other activities for families on Opening Day?

 Parents are invited to attend both the SI Opening Day (Aug.
 12) and the Harvey Mudd College Fall Opening (Aug.
 29).
 A Parent/Family Orientation session will be presented at both events, however please know that the SI Parent/Family Orientation is a 1.5 hour session on August 12th whereas the Harvey Mudd College Fall Opening parent events are a full 1.5 days August 29-30.
 Depending on your family’s availability, your parents may choose to attend one or both of these dates.

 Registration and Move-in day